+

 Plan for multiple clusters

-Multiple clusters are sets of servers that are managed together within a single administrative domain (or cell), and participate in workload management.
+Multiple clusters are sets of servers managed together within a single administrative domain (or cell), and participate in workload management.
 IBM WebSphere Application Server Network Deployment can manage many application servers and application server clusters within a single administrative domain, or cell.
 The single cell has the following advantages:

 HCL WebSphere Portal can federate multiple, independently configured portal and non-portal clusters into the same cell.
 For example, one cluster provides portal, and the other can provider Web 2.0 services such as Ajax and REST. might